Gov. Whitmer, President Biden congratulate Michigan football on national championship

 — Governor Gretchen Whitmer (@GovWhitmer) January 9, 2024

 Whitmer, a proud Michigan State graduate, put aside the in-state rivalry beef to celebrate the win.
-She also posted a video shortly following the game of highlights from throughout Michigan's perfect 15-0 season that was spliced with the song "Sweet Victory" from the famous halftime performance episode of "Spongebob".
+She also posted a video shortly following the game of highlights from Michigan's perfect 15-0 season that was spliced with the song "Sweet Victory" from the famous halftime performance episode of "SpongeBob."

 Congrats @UMichfootball on this sweet, sweet victory! pic.twitter.com/6IsAhxPNt1